rexgarland/tangle-doc/README.md

 [Tangle.js](http://worrydream.com/Tangle/) for the modern web.

 This is meant to be as backwards-compatible as possible.
 The main benefit here is sourcing the code from a CDN.
+I also added a pure-CSS paper shadow effect.

 ## Usage